TristenHarr/goldenalgebra/README.md

 * $H_1 = T_1J_1 = \frac{\sqrt{5}-2}{4} \approx 0.059017$
 * $K_1 = -1/2 - T_1 = \frac{-1-\sqrt{5}}{4} = \cos(4\pi/5) \approx -0.809017$

 The $k=1$ Golden Algebra, rooted in Euclidean geometry (Sec 2.1), possesses unparalleled algebraic richness (connections to number theory, Euler's identity, unique symmetries, specific polynomial solutions like $4x^2+2x-1=0$ for $T_1, K_1$).
 Appendix A details 207 such validated properties.
-This confluence of geometric origins and unique mathematical characteristics at $k=1$ is the **'Principle of Golden Algebraic Confluence'**, central to the Mirror Math framework.
+This confluence of geometric origins and unique mathematical characteristics at $k=1$ is the **'Principle of Golden Algebraic Confluence'**.

 ---